Liberia: Bank Commits U.S.$15 Million for Agro-Industrial Processing Zone

 He disclosed that the project is funded by the African Development Bank and it has two phases.

-"The first phase is to ensure that everything that is supposed to make the Agro-Industrial Processing Zone functional is why we are here while the second phase would help with the development of agriculture transformation centers across the country," Manager Jallah said.
+"The first phase is to ensure that everything that supposed to make the Agro-Industrial Processing Zone functional is why we are here while the second phase would help with the development of agriculture transformation centres across the country," Manager Jallah said.

 Eddie L. Williams, Grand Bassa County Information and Protocol Officer lauded the EPA for the dialogue and said the local administration welcomes the development but cautioned that it considers the safety and wellbeing of the people.